yeonlife/DLI_STEERER_Baseline/README.md

 ```

 # Acknowledgement
 The released PyTorch training script borrows some codes from the [HRNet](https://github.com/HRNet/HRNet-Semantic-Segmentation) and [MMCV](https://github.com/open-mmlab/mmcv) repositories.
-If you think this repo is helpful for your research, please consider cite them.